Jaimeloeuf/relativity/README.md

 - Jumps up and down in the same editor using relative line numbers as shown by relative line settings in vs code.
     - Positive numbers to jump down
     - Negative numbers to jump up
+- Preview jump destination with line highlighting and editor will scroll to show line if jump destination is out of visible range
 - Select text using relative line jumping!
     - Built on top of relative line jump, and the input works the same way.
     - Allows you to select a block of text without using your mouse or touchpad by programmatically selecting from your current cursor position to the relative line jump position!